HackASFM/HackASFM.github.io/index.md

 This will take place from **Friday, February 23 at 3:00 pm** to **Saturday, February 24 at 3:30 pm** in the ASFM Library.

 ## Registration
 Registrations have now been open.
-Please register your team [http://goo.gl/F27KLY](http://goo.gl/F27KLY).
+Please register your team at [http://goo.gl/F27KLY](http://goo.gl/F27KLY).

 ## Costs
 > Note: Prices are in MXN.